SquareSquash/cocoa/README.md

 `libSquashCocoa iOS.a` library.
 Add this library to your project, being sure it is included in your project's Link Binary With Libraries build phase.

+You may also need to link against libstdc++ to avoid linker errors..
+No idea why.

 ### Mac OS X

 Compile the code with the correct scheme and architecture, creating a